The Best Hobbies for Women Over 50 and Beyond! (2026)

 - Research the trial ahead of time

-Check out these resources if you are interested in hiking as a hobby: The American Hiking Society
+Check out these resources: The American Hiking Society

 I’ve always had a bit of a green thumb.
 To date, I’ve got 37 plants.
 I know, maybe I’m a bit obsessed, but who cares! #crazyplantlady

-Plants add warmth and color to the house and even help clean the air!
+Plants add much warmth and color to the house and even help clean the air!
+This is a wonderful creative outlet that brings nature into your home.

 If you would like to cultivate a green thumb, it’s easy!
-Start with plants that are easy to grow, and take a little time to learn some essential houseplant tips & tricks.
+Start with easy-to-grow plants and take a little time to learn some essential houseplant tips & tricks.
 You’ll be a houseplant pro in no time!
+It’s a relaxing leisure activity that’s perfect for empty nesters.

 Start a Hobby Blog

-I couldn’t leave this one out now, could I?
+couldn’t leave this one out now, could I?
 I love blogging!
-Blogging is a perfect hobby for many reasons.
+Blogging is a perfect hobby for many reasons and an excellent creative outlet for sharing your wisdom.

 Starting costs for blogging are minimal, and there is a bit of a learning curve, but it’s nothing you can’t tackle!
-I believe in you.
-If you think you may be interested in starting a blog, you may want to read How to start a WordPress blog in 10 easy steps.
+I believe in you!

 Start a Podcast